Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 Routinely send clients a complete audit report of the website to demonstrate areas that require improvements.
 Make sure the information is jargon-free and easy-to-understand by your clients.

-Sending your prospective clients a regular in-depth review gives your SEO agency the flair of seasoned, professional SEO agencies.
+Sending your prospective SEO clients a regular in-depth review gives your agency the flair of seasoned, digital marketing professional SEO agenciess.

 To win new SEO clients, all you need to have is an impressive-looking proposal.
 It would help if you actively thought about what to include in it to make it a winning proposition.